righ/d2a/README.rst

 :1.0.1:

   - (2018-07-06)
-  - Fixed a bug, that it will be provided `None` even though it does not be specified `default` argument.
+  - Fixed a bug, that it will be provided `None` even though it's not specified `default` argument.

 :1.0.0: